 ||Yes.
 Express consent is not required, but notification is recommended as a courtesy to users.|

-Where it is not logistically feasible to obtain express consent from each user, you must contact IT Policy at firstname.lastname@example.org for guidance on developing a scanning program which complies with policy.
+Where it is not logistically feasible to obtain express consent from each user, you must contact the Privacy Office at firstname.lastname@example.org for guidance on developing a scanning program which complies with policy.

 1Express consent: Users must be presented with an opportunity to express positive agreement to the scanning, and unless the user takes action to affirm, the department may not assume consent.
 Express consent is the strongest form of consent, as opposed to negative (“opt-out”) or implied consent.